-If you do not specify a node, you will normally be connected to the first node in the deployment.
+If you do not specify a node, you will be connected to the first node in the deployment.
 If the cluster is configured with an access node, the first node is the access node (usually n10).
-The COS command prompt indicates which node you are currently connected to.
+The COS command prompt will tell you which node you are currently connected to:

 For more information about c4 commands, see Exasol Deployment Tool (c4).

-To modify the groups the user belongs to, run the ConfD job user_modify:
+To modify the groups the user belongs to, use the ConfD job user_modify:

-To view the groups a user belongs to, run the ConfD job user_list:
+To view the groups a user belongs to, use the ConfD job user_list:

 In the following example, admin4 has a primary group of exabfsadm and also belongs to exausers.